 This is illustrated later in the same book when Cain is injured and an extract from Sulla's memoirs in inserted to fill in the gap.
 Along with the details of the battle it relates her horror on hearing that he had fallen and relief when it was reported that he just had a concussion.

-Arguably occurs in Heinlein's "Starship Troopers" when the Lieutenant is killed helping two wounded Mobile Infantry to the recall boat.
+In Heinlein's "Starship Troopers" when the Lieutenant is killed helping two wounded Mobile Infantry to the recall boat.
 The characters undergo the Heroic BSOD, but recover fairly swiftly.

 In Suzanne Collins's Catching Fire, Katniss is so important to the rebellion that other tributes die to preserve her — and save Peeta, because no one can tell what she will do if he dies.

 In Dan Abnett's Gaunt's Ghosts novel Only In Death, Rawn is keenly aware of the danger of what losing Gaunt means to the regiment, and flatly tells his juniors that they are to tell the men that failure on their part means Gaunt's sacrifice was in vain.